 - accept that one cannot know for certain that they will not come into contact with contaminants

 We want to be careful not to focus too much on the content of OCD as the thoughts themselves aren’t important.
 Still, there are some common roadblocks that people with this subtype face.
-If you’re interested in support for this form of OCD, Lauren has extensive experience working with those who have Contamination OCD.
-You can learn more about the treatment and services she provides here, or email Lauren here to find out more about working with her.
+If you’re interested in support for this form of OCD, our staff at The Center for the Obsessive Mind have extensive experience working with those who have Contamination OCD.
+You can learn more about the treatment and services we provide here, or email The Center for the Obsessive Mind here to find out more about working with one of our therapists.

 ACCEPTANCE AND COMMITMENT THERAPY (ACT) & MINDFULNESS